 I want to tell my story, in an effort to explain why I have chosen to write this Blog.
 It’s not a pleasant or an easy tale to tell.
 What I have been through in so many ways defines me, which, when you read my story, is very sad.
 But it is because it defines me that I want to tell you and…well…this is me.

-The nature of the subject matter, and the fact that I am currently in live Proceedings requires me to anonymise my story.
+The nature of the matter, and the fact that I, and my children have been subject to public law proceedings requires me to anonymise my story.
 As such, there are parts that might read a bit strange.
 For example, I use “my child” and gender neutral vocabulary at times, and my grammar has (toe-curlingly) had to take a back seat.
 I have also added (in brackets and italics) explanations of terms used within the Child Protection process.
 But, other than that, my story is verbatim.

 This story is my life, and all that I am.
 I am happy to answer any questions, where I can, or take any comments on the chin.

-I’ve always been an excellent mother, that I know, but my mental health hasn’t always been stable as a result of a very traumatic childhood.
+I’ve always tried to be a good mother, that I know, but my mental health hasn’t always been stable as a result of a very traumatic childhood.